 The Beidler family would later relocate back to Illinois, settling first in Peoria, and later, Mt.
 Pulaski.
 Xelpho attended school in both of these cities and as a young man took on a job at his uncle's drugstore, located in Mt.
 Pulaski.
 The 1911 History of Logan County (which records Beidler under the initials "X.F.) gives mention that he was later a traveling salesman for a time, and in 1890 married Pennsylvania native Anna B. Martin.
 It is unknown at this time if the couple had any children at any point during their marriage.

 In the early 1890s, Xelpho Beidler became engaged as a cigar manufacturer in Mt.
 Pulaski and continued in this vocation until 1894, when he was nominated (and later elected) as Mt.
 Pulaski postmaster, holding this position until 1898.
 In that same year Beidler began a successful campaign for Logan County clerk, and following his victory was subsequently reelected to two further terms in 1902 and 1906.

 From the "Broad Ax", October 31, 1908.

-Xelpho F. Beidler attained his highest degree of public prominence in 1908, when he was nominated by the Democratic Party as their candidate for Secretary of the State of Illinois.
-After successfully winning the Democratic primary in mid 1908 Beidler became of of several candidates vying for the office, including incumbent Republican James Albert Rose.
-The outcome of the November 1908 election found Xelpho Beidler in a second place finishing, polling a respectable 448, 925 votes to James Rose's winning total of 621, 371.
+Xelpho F. Beidler attained his highest degree of public prominence in 1908 when he was nominated by the Democratic Party as their candidate for Secretary of the State of Illinois.
+After successfully winning the Democratic primary in mid-1908 Beidler became of several candidates vying for the office, including incumbent Republican James Albert Rose.
+The outcome of the November 1908 election found Xelpho Beidler in a second place finish, polling a respectable 448, 925 votes to James Rose's winning total of 621, 371.
 Rose continued to serve as State Secretary until 1912, dying in office at age 63, having served as secretary for fifteen years, the longest tenured Secretary of State in Illinois history.